12 months on: Public Trustee delivers progress on Public Advocate’s Report recommendations

 Mr Zhouand said many of the Public Advocate’s recommendations were being addressed through PT’s industry-leading Customer First Agenda and the Public Advocate’s Report helped with the continual improvement process.

-“Though the past year has presented challenges because of COVID-19, we have continued to take positive steps towards implementing the Report’s recommendations,” he said.
+'Though the past year has presented challenges because of COVID-19, we have continued to take positive steps towards implementing the Report’s recommendations,' he said.

-“In keeping with our purpose, to protect and strengthen the rights, dignity and financial interests of all Queenslanders, we have made significant reforms in the core service areas of advocacy, education and governance.
+'In keeping with our purpose, to protect and strengthen the rights, dignity and financial interests of all Queenslanders, we have made significant reforms in the core service areas of advocacy, education and governance.

 A key initiative of the Public Trustee’s Customers First Agenda is the Customer Advocate Office, established to provide a voice to the Public Trustee’s customers, and their support networks, to ensure their needs, thoughts and wishes are put at the forefront of our decisions and actions.